UoB-COMSM0110/2024-group-5/README.md

 4. Kisshan: **Vice Project Manager and Documentation Lead** - Kisshan collaborated with Jan on managing the team, ensuring the team was working according to schedule, as well as gathering data, researching, and writing the report.
 5. Hamza: **???** - Unfortunately, Hamza could not be assigned a role.
 Having exclusively turned up to one meeting at the start of the project, we could only hazard a guess as to where his strengths lay.
 Though frequent attempts were made to involve him, our calls fell on deaf ears.
 Hamza had no involvement in the work displayed here.

 While we had our responsibilities, this did not mean we were left to our own devices.
 We frequently held 'Chorei' style meetings [^7], with each member informing the team what they were working on at the moment and how long it would take them.
 These meetings were short and held over the phone so that members could attend wherever they were.
 The efficiency and frequency of these meetings meant that even if a member was not present for one, they would not be out of the loop for long as another meeting shortly followed.
 These meetings allowed us to be aware of what other members were working on; with this awareness, members were able to collaborate on tasks more easily, as there was often overlap in our responsibilities.
 Furthermore, we made certain that our responsibilities did not impose restrictions on us, which meant that we could divert our attention to more pressing matters when the moment arose.

+<h3 id="tools-used">Tools Used</h3>